Skip to content

 Reacter

-Chemical reaction modeling: site selection, leaving group removal, bond formation, template generation.
+Chemical reaction modeling: anchor selection, leaving group removal, bond formation, template generation.

 Quick reference